Timed demolition measurements

 satisfies $P'(a|x,t_j)\approx P(a|x,t_j)$.
 Since the approximation can be made as accurate as one wishes, it follows that $P$ can be approximated arbitrarily well by datasets $P'$ admitting a quantum realization.

 Accurate clocks require, however, very energetic quantum states to operate \cite{Woods_2018}.
-Given that energy is a resource, this suggests concerning ourselves with timelines and datasets whose realizations $(\H,\rho,H,M)$ are subject to energy constraints.
-We consider three possible such constraints: \begin{enumerate}[a)] \item The energy distribution of the state has support in $[0,E^+]$ (hard support constraint). \item The probability that the underlying state has energy above or equal to $E^+$ is bounded by $\epsilon$ (soft support constraint). \item $\tr(\rho H)\leq \bar{E}$ (average energy constraint). \end{enumerate} Note that the hard support condition is equivalent to the spectral condition $\mbox{spec}(H)\subset [0,E^+]$.
+Given that energy is a resource, this suggests concerning ourselves with timelines and datasets whose realizations $(\H,\rho,H,M)$ satisfy certain energy constraints.
+The nature of those constraints is the subject of the next section.